coldnebo/data_hut/README.md

          {"Karma"=>[109.4, 335.0, 1320.0, 9]},
          {"Lux"=>[109.4, 340.0, 1150.0, 10]}]

-I must have hit close to the mark, because personally I hate each of these champions when I go up against them!  ;)
+From my experience in the game, these champions are certainly heavy hitters.
+What do you think?

 * and (now I risk becoming addicted to DataHut myself), here's some further guesses with an easy_nuke index: